mfount/chicken/specs/draft/draftspec.md

       familiar with them / do some basic exercises.
   - Which problems might we run into later in our project?
   - We need to get our environments set up._
+  -
+  - Download `coq-8.4pl5` and IDE
+  - Work through 1/2 star problems in the inital chapters of Software Foundations